andrei-crisu/GreenGrowth_GROOT/README.md

 ## 🔧 Configuration

 The system runs in test mode by default.
-For production use, configure Firebase credentials in the `.env` file.
+For production use:

+1. **Create a `.env` file** in `WebUI/firebase-flask-app/`
+2. **Set up authentication** with secure credentials
+3. **Configure Firebase** (optional) for data persistence

+See `WebUI/firebase-flask-app/CONFIG.md` for detailed configuration instructions.

 ## 📄 License

-© 2024 Green Growth - GROOT.
+© 2025 Green Growth - GROOT.
 All rights reserved.

 ---